 About the Program

-The Traveling Trunk Program was develop to be an extension of the Bong Center into your classroom.
-This program was funded by a grant from the Duluth Superior Community Foundation.
+The Traveling Trunk Program was developed to be an extension of the Bong Center into your classroom.
+This program was funded by a grant from the Duluth-Superior Area Community Foundation.

 The trunks will provide schools across the region with unique hands-on opportunities to explore the stories and lessons of the major military conflicts in our nation’s history and explore the history of a few of our Northland Heroes.